wtfluckey/delightful-stylesheets/delightful-stylesheets.md

 ## 3. **Importance**

-^ so that's the cascase, the thing that makes css css what happens when we don't respect the cascade? specificity wars ^ when your CSS codebase is not predictable, scalable or maintainable costs more to update, both in money and time and headaches talk about experience as a rails dev, spent most of my time battling spec. wars
+^ so that's the cascase, the thing that makes css css ^ bad css happens when we ignore the cascade and the rules of css ^ this makes your codebase not predictable, scalable or maintainable costs more to update, both in money and time and headaches

 ---